* * *

 hours and occurs within 20 days prior to the election.
 TCRP requests that judges

 and alternates also attend supplemental training provided by TCRP.
-Training for
+Please contact us for the next available training.

 Are judges paid and if so, how much?